Azure/Industrial-IoT/docs/services/readme.md

 [Home](../readme.md)

 The platform is made up of several cloud components that divide into Microservices providing REST API and Agent services that can provide processing and daemon like functionality.
+Check out the [architecture](../architecture.md) for how these components relate.

 ## Microservices